alignalghii/practice-preparations-before-learning-attribute-grammars/README.md

 -- lengthSum (a : as) = (succ *** (+ a)) $ lengthSum as
 ```

-These are the unoptimalized solution (3-traversal), and after that, a partially optimized solution (2-traversal).
+These are the unoptimized solution (3-traversal), and after that, a partially optimized solution (2-traversal).
 The names of the auxiliary functions are talking names:

 - Unoptimized version: a communist income policy consists of counting the people (1st traversal), gathering their incomes into a result sum (2nd traversal), and distributing back (3rd traversal, although this is a building traversal hiding behind `iterate`), each person becoming the average.
 - Also the partially optimized version uses talking names: we count and taxate the people simultaneously (1st traversal), then distribute back (2nd traversal).
 The main point is to introduce a temporary data type to store the current count and sum continuously during the first traversal.
 We will see that this idea will have an analogy in the shape of the `Writer` monad and `WriterT` monad transformer: representing important surplus information with tuples (or augmenting an existing tuple with one more slot).

-of course the main gloal is to demonstate a single-traversal version.
+Of course the main gloal is to demonstate a single-traversal version.
 Yes, there exists such an optimization, moreover, the author presents two variants.

-The first variant extends the idea seem before:
+The first variant extends the idea just seen above:

 ```haskell
 ----------------------------------------